wasifsamad/MeetingMinutesSummarizer/README.md

 # MeetingMinutesSummarizer

 This is our FYP.
-It listens to a conversation and produces a summary.
+It listens to an english conversation and produces a  text summary.